-Room air exchanges, fan speed, coverage – these are all compelling figures when it comes to determining the performance of a device designed to move air in a given space.
-In addition, air sterilisers – devices designed specifically to eliminate airborne viruses, bacteria, mould and fungi – need an impressive bioaerosol kill rate in order to be truly effective.
+Room air exchanges, fan speed, coverage — these are all compelling figures when it comes to determining the performance of a device designed to move air in a given space.
+In addition, air purifiers — devices designed specifically to eliminate airborne viruses, bacteria, mold, and fungi — need an impressive bioaerosol deactivation rate in order to be truly effective.

 But even the most compelling performance figures only tell a small part of the story.
-Given great sterilisation performance and optimal airflow in a space, one question remains…
+Given great decontamination performance and optimal airflow in a space, one question remains:

-How many times does a given quantity of air need to pass through a device in order to be truly sterilised?
+How many times does a given quantity of air need to pass through a device in order to be truly decontaminated?

 SINGLE AIR PASS

-The best case is easy to understand: VIRUSKILLER™ boasts near-100% virus elimination in only a single air pass through our Reactor Chamber, the patented sterilisation technology at the heart of every VK unit.
+The best case is easy to understand: VIRUSKILLER™ deactivates airborne viruses and bacteria in only a single air pass through our Reactor Chamber, the patented decontamination technology at the heart of every VK unit.

-In short, contaminated air that moves into our units is immediately sterilised, sending clean, fresh air back into the breathing zone of the room:
+In short, contaminated air that moves into our units is immediately disinfected, sending clean, fresh air back into the breathing zone of the room:

 Contaminated air in, clean air out.